up

 Community Use of Public Facilities (CUPF)

 CUPF covers the personnel cost of an energy management position in Montgomery County Public Schools (MCPS) to monitor community use of school buildings and control the HVAC settings in each school based on the weekly schedule.
-CUPF continuously fine tunes the MCPS weekly energy management schedule to reduce unneeded energy use.
+CUPF continuously fine-tunes the MCPS weekly energy management schedule to reduce unneeded energy use.
 CUPF makes every possible effort to consolidate community use into buildings by not placing groups in an empty building when a building nearby already has scheduled use.
+CUPF has completed the move to cloud-based applications and systems, reducing on-premise servers.
 CUPF seeks continuous reduction in paper use by utilizing online forms and digital processes.

 Department of Correction and Rehabilitation (DOCR)